MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-link-to-record.md

 ms.date: 02/24/2023
 ms.custom: bap-template
 ---
-# Manage Attachments, Links, and Notes on Cards and Documents
+# <a name="manage-attachments-links-and-notes-on-cards-and-documents" />Manage Attachments, Links, and Notes on Cards and Documents

 On most list pages, cards, and documents, you can attach files, add links, and write notes on the **Attachments** tab of the **FactBox** pane.
 The number in the tab title indicates how many attached files, links, or notes exist for the card or document.